SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This technique creates a potent, not-quite-fully independent copy of yourself.
 They're capable of bringing substantial force to bear in combat, but lack enough physical cohesion to survive being hit in combat.
 Of course, striking a ball of animated lightning tends to be bad for one's health.

-Chakra: 15, \+5 per clone
+Chakra: 15 \+5 * X
-Damage: 100\*1d4
+Damage: 100 \* 1d4
-Range: Melee
+Speed: 8, \+4 per clone
+Seal Speed: 12, \+4 \* X
 Special: Paralysis 4 for 30 IC
-Speed: 8, \+4 per clone
-Seal Speed: 12, \+4 per clone
 Requires: Bunshin no Jutsu

-Tags: Energy, Utility, Clone
+Tags: Utility, Energy, Clone

 Effects:
 You can create up to two clones.
-These function like regular bunshin, but may take the actions listed below.
+These function like regular bunshin, but You create X clones up to a max of 2.
+These function like regular bunshin, but may take the actions listed below:
-Additionally, anyone who destroys a Lightning Clone within a 1 yard range takes this technique's damage automatically.
-Lightning Clones are all at Fatigue 0; if they ever reach Fatigue 1, they are destroyed.

 \[X AP\] Move: Your clones can move, where X is the Speed of the Move action.
 \[4 AP\] Basic Unarmed: A basic unarmed attack, using your attributes.